-- o you should ask them to - save their work as their student ID number onto a provided memory stick; - print their work in the PC cluster and print their work single sided; - check their printed work and sign on the PC examination cover sheet; - you should also - sign the PC examination cover sheet; - staple the sheet/s of their printed work with their PC examination cover sheet; for examinations that require candidates to complete each question in a separate script book, make sure you staple each printed question sheet/s to a separate PC examination cover sheet; - anonymise the cover sheet/s; - put the candidates' work in their envelope and do not seal their envelope.
+- you should ask them to - save their work as their student ID number onto a provided memory stick: - print their work in the PC cluster and print their work single sided; - check their printed work and sign on the PC examination script book cover sheet; - you should also - sign the PC examination script book cover sheet - staple each script book; for examinations that require candidates to complete each question in a separate script book, make sure you staple each one separately. - put the script/s in their envelope and do not seal their envelope.

-You need to co-ordinate this so that all candidates do not try to print at the same time and cause confusion.
-It is essential that printed work for one candidate is not attached to a different candidate's cover sheet.
+You need to co-ordinate this so that all candidates do not try to print at the same time.

-If the printer is not working or there is not a printer in the venue, bring the candidate/s to the Special Circumstances Suboffice and print.
+If the printer is not working or there is not a printer in the venue, bring the candidate/s to the Special Circumstances Sub-office and print.

 Occasionally a candidate can be provided with an electronic question paper on a USB memory stick for their examination.
 To open this paper, a PC that has had the JAWS software installed has to be used.
-There will be at least two PCs in each PC cluster on which the software has been installed.
+There will be two PCs in the PC cluster on which the software has been installed.
 You should check on such a PC if the question paper can be opened well before the start of the examination.
 If not, check on the other one.
 Contact the sub-office immediately if you still have problems.

-34. Checking in at the Sub-office
+33. Checking in at the Sub-office